Files / United States

 9. Hiring Freeze and Alternative Human Resource Strategies: Contractors and Federally Funded Research and Development Centers

-10. Resource Dilemma: Extremely High Per-Capita Project Funding Load and Organizational Vulnerability
+10. Resource Dilemma: Extremely High Per-Capita Project Funding Load and Organizational Fragility

 Document Introduction

-This report is based on the compilation and analysis of the non-public briefing content presented by Mr. Kelly Hamett, Director of the U.S. Space Rapid Capabilities Office (SRCO), at the 2025 Air Force Association Warfare Symposium.
-The report's core focus is on a secret U.S. Space Force project that is already operational in orbit, aimed at monitoring the development of corresponding Chinese capabilities.
-It also reveals the organizational and human resource challenges faced behind this cutting-edge military space project.
+This report is compiled and analyzed based on the contents of a non-public briefing delivered by Kelly Hammett, Director of the U.S. Space Rapid Capabilities Office (SRCO), at the 2025 Air Force Association Warfare Symposium.
+The report's core focus is on a secret U.S. Space Force project already operational in orbit, which aims to monitor the development of corresponding Chinese capabilities.
+It also reveals the organizational and human resource challenges facing this cutting-edge military space project.

-On the technical level, Hamett elaborated on the core function of these sensor payloads: the ability to determine whether U.S. satellites are being observed, tracked, or targeted.
-He pointed out that although the U.S. military possesses various means, from the existing Space Surveillance Network to the future "SILENTBARKER" constellation, to monitor Chinese orbital activities, many U.S. satellites themselves lack the ability to perceive "being surveilled."
-The disclosed secret payload is precisely aimed at filling this critical capability gap and extending this capability across the entire Space Force.
+On the technical level, Hammett elaborated on the core function of these sensor payloads: the ability to determine whether U.S. satellites are being observed, tracked, or targeted.
+He pointed out that although the U.S. military possesses various means to monitor Chinese orbital activities—ranging from the existing Space Surveillance Network to the future SILENTBARKER constellation—many U.S. satellites themselves lack the ability to perceive when they are under surveillance.
+The disclosed secret payload is precisely intended to fill this critical capability gap and to proliferate this capability across the entire Space Force.

-However, the latter part of the report shifts to an in-depth assessment of the internal challenges facing the project's executing body—the Space Rapid Capabilities Office.
-As a small agency established in 2018 with only about 50 civilian and 20 military personnel, the SRCO is suffering severe personnel shocks.
-Affected by government layoff policies and employee voluntary departures, the office faces irreplaceable talent loss.
-Simultaneously, a hiring freeze forces the SRCO to rely heavily on approximately 200 contractors and Federally Funded Research and Development Center personnel to maintain operations.
+However, the latter part of the report shifts to a deep assessment of the internal challenges facing the project's executing body—the Space Rapid Capabilities Office.
+Established in 2018, this small organization with approximately 50 civilian and 20 military personnel is suffering severe personnel shocks.
+Affected by government layoff policies and voluntary employee departures, the office faces irreplaceable talent loss.
+Simultaneously, a hiring freeze has forced SRCO to rely heavily on roughly 200 contractors and Federally Funded Research and Development Center personnel to sustain operations.

-Hamett revealed the agency's resource dilemma with a striking contrast: multi-billion dollar projects might be managed by teams as small as seven people, whereas in other Department of Defense departments, projects of similar scale often have project offices staffed with up to 500 people.
-This "extremely lean" model means that losing a few key personnel can cause a "disproportionate impact."
-This report argues that this case reveals a deep-seated tension within the development of U.S. advanced military space capabilities between the pursuit of "agile innovation" and "organizational sustainability."
-The fragility of its human resource structure could become a potential risk point constraining its long-term technological advantage and operational stability.
+Hammett revealed the agency's resource dilemma with a striking contrast: billion-dollar projects might be managed by teams as small as seven people, whereas in other Department of Defense departments, projects of similar scale often have program offices staffed by up to 500 personnel.
+This extremely lean model means that losing even a few key individuals can have a disproportionate impact.
+This report posits that this case reveals a deep tension within U.S. advanced military space capability development between the pursuit of agile innovation and organizational sustainability.
+The fragility of its human resource structure may become a potential risk point constraining its long-term technological advantage and operational stability.